agda/agda-stdlib/paper/paper.md

 - Tactics Library: expanded the list of available tactics, although experiments suggest performance can be improved.

 - Testing Framework: introduced a golden testing framework to let users write their own test suites.

-HTML-annotated sources for version 2.0 of `agda-stdlib` is available at \url{https://agda.github.io/agda-stdlib/v2.0/}.

 # Acknowledgements